harry3201/Airquality-etl/README.md

 ## 15. Limitations

-- PostgreSQL loading requires a running Postgres instance and valid `.env` credentials — it is not simulated or mocked.
 - The 5% reconciliation tolerance is a pragmatic choice given the two sources' exact aggregation methodology is undocumented; it is not proof of bit-for-bit equivalence.